decentraland/old-documentation/_posts/development-guide/2018-02-27-raycasting.md

 - `hitNormal`: _Vector3_ for the normal of the hit in world space.
 If multiple entities did hit, it returns the normal of the first point of ray collision.

 - `entity`: _Object_ with info about the entity that was hit.
 This is returned when using `hitFirst()`, and it's only returned if there were any entities hit.
-- `entities` : _Array of objects_ with info about the entities that were hit.
+- `entities` : _Array of `entity` objects_, each with info about the entities that were hit.
 This is returned when using `hitAll()`, and it's only returned if there were any entities hit.

 The `entity` object, and the objects in the `entities` array contain the following data: